wombleton/gitlaw-nz/acts/P/Public Works Act 1981.md

     *   (c) unless and until the Minister has given notice in writing to such proprietors that he has received from the person appointed under [section 178][224] a certificate that the railway or the portion of it, as the case may be, is safe and fit for traffic.

-    (2) The proprietors of any local railway or portion of any local railway who open it or cause it to be opened without such notices having been duly given, commit an offence and shall be liable on summary conviction to a fine not exceeding $1,000 for every day or part of a day during which the railway or portion continues open until the said notices are duly given and the Minister has given his notice under subsection (1)(c) to the proprietors.
+    (2) The proprietors of any local railway or portion of any local railway who open it or cause it to be opened without such notices having been duly given, commit an offence and shall be liable on conviction to a fine not exceeding $1,000 for every day or part of a day during which the railway or portion continues open until the said notices are duly given and the Minister has given his notice under subsection (1)(c) to the proprietors.

     Compare: 1928 No 21 s 245

+    Section 179(2): amended, on 1 July 2013, by [section 413][406] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 180 Minister may postpone opening or working of local railway